Remove UNIMPORTANT Stop-words

 6. If the client sells specifics product or services, then add products that are related to the category.
 For example, mis-pronouncing the names of car models can relate back to the word the customer did actually mean and direct them to “sales” or “service” departments, but “mirror cover”, “coolant” are more related to “parts” or “service” departments.

-7. When any automatically identified stop-words are removed (ADD LINK TO THE PAGE OF REMOVE UNIMPORTANT STOP-WORDS), it is stored in “KEYWORD PRIORITY CONFIGURATION” table with a default weight of “-2” and category “general”.
+7. When any automatically identified stop-words are removed, it is stored in “KEYWORD PRIORITY CONFIGURATION” table with a default weight of “-2” and category “general”.
 The weights and category of some words may be later modified to optimise speech analysis performance.

 8. Terms that do not represent any category, but important in providing insights, such as any campaign related terms, can be stored under “general” category and with higher weights.
 Such configuration ensures these words’ presence in the top of the important keyword list.
 For example, “call back” can be important information about a call.